pdobsan/oama/README.md

 ## Issues

 Please, report any problems, questions, suggestions regarding `oama` by opening an issue or by starting a discussion.

-For bug reports attach the error messages if any and the complete output of the `oama printenv` command.
+For bug reports attach the **complete output of the `oama printenv`** command.
+Do not remove lines, get confidential values redacted by replacing them with XXXXXX.
+Send also error messages and related syslog entries.

 ## License